Normal vs Natural: Are You Living an Unnatural, Normal Life?

 Inside my living room, it’s a different story; everything is man-made—the sofa, the table, the TV set, the stereo system, the refrigerator and its contents… almost everything.
 It’s a shock to notice that I am living in such artificial conditions, all made up.
 The beasts, on the other hand, are living without any of the contraptions I have become so dependent on.

-An uncomfortable realisation arises—my living spaces reflect the state of my mind.
-I have filled it up with so much “stuff”—all unnatural, all typical of human behaviour, all… normal.
+An uncomfortable realization arises—my living spaces reflect the state of my mind.
+I have filled it up with so much “stuff”—all unnatural, all typical of human behavior, all… normal.

-Normal—a word I have grown up listening to.
+Normal—a word I have grown up hearing.
 It’s a way of living that has been projected almost as a virtue.
 All my life I have been taught to strive to be as ‘normal’ as possible.

 Wars are now accepted as normal, but are they natural?
 Greed too is normal, but is it natural?
 Competition is natural when resources are scarce, as observed in the animal kingdom.
 But the kind of competition we humans indulge in is entirely self-created… it’s the emotion of greed that drives us to compete.
 Winning at all costs, wanting more, accepting stress as a way of life, all in the name of chasing more money and more stuff—a source of incredible misery.
 There’s nothing natural about it.